aileen-byte/Team14/personal statements/Venice.md

 <img width="2012" height="950" alt="image" src="https://github.com/user-attachments/assets/559af967-2254-4d58-ab8f-dcc40b8ef88c" />

-During our time in lab 4 and spliting up the section, I volenteered to do the red section which included the ALU, Reg File, and multiplexer (already provided).
+During Lab 4, when our group divided the processor components among us, I volunteered to implement the red section of the datapath, which included the ALU, the register file, and the provided 2-bit multiplexer.

 ## Single Cycle CPU Diagram